Make a restitution payment

 Make sure you have your restitution case number (you can find this on the notification you receive from provincial court or the collections letter from Victim Services).

-When you make your payment online you need to pay the restitution by credit card (Visa, MasterCard or American Express), Interac® Online or debit card.
+When you pay online you need to pay the restitution by credit card (Visa, Mastercard, American Express, Discover, Visa Debit, Debit Mastercard).